Skip to main content

 About

-Demonschool is a single player tactical role playing game with horror, fantasy and mystery themes.
+Demonschool is a single player tactical role playing game with horror, fantasy, mystery, comedy and others themes.
 It was developed by Necrosoft Games and was released on November 19, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews